roaet/irl/README.md

 The 2nd statement is forward declaration of a noun, `widgets` which is then resolved on the next statement.

-### Requirements Defining Statements ###
+### Requirement Defining Statements ###

-Requirements Defining (RD) Statements define the requirements that a product should do.
+The Requirement Defining (RD) dialect defines the requirements that a product should exhibit.
 Examples of such statements in hypotheses format:

 * If I have a cog then I should be able to add a widget to it
 * If I make a cog then I should be able to delete it